 - Hotel The Westin Hamburg: With a terrace view of the river and the Elbphilharmonie, this four-star hotel has become one of the hottest destinations in Hamburg.
 The Elphi is just a few steps away from this hotel, which is located at the end of the harbour district.

-- Holiday Inn Hamburg: You can find this hotel chain in almost every country, but don’t rule it out quite yet.
+- Holiday Inn Hamburg: You can find this hotel chain in almost every country, but don’t rule it out as one of the top Hamburg hotels quite yet.
 You get decent prices and convenient access to the streets of HafenCity.
 While it’s a little to the east of the main tourist areas, the hotel is comfortable, affordable, and more likely to have vacancies.